 - Pour in the remaining 3 cups of stock.
 Add in 2 garlic cloves, sliced onions, and the soy sauce to the pressure cooker.
 Return the seared beef to the inner pot.

 - Place the lid on the pressure cooker and be sure the vent knob is pointed towards sealed.
 Set to cook on high pressure for 20 minutes per pound.
 For a 3-pound roast, this is 60 minutes.

 - Once the cooking time has elapsed, allow the pressure cooker to naturally release for AT LEAST 10 minutes, but 15-20 minutes is best, before manually releasing pressure.

 - Place the rolls, opened, on a sheet pan.
 Spread a light layer of butter or drizzle with olive oil.
 Toast for 5 minutes in a 400-degree F oven or carefully and quickly using a broiler until just browned.
-Remove rolls from the oven and rub the garlic clove over inside of the roll.
+Remove the rolls from the oven and rub the garlic clove over the inside of the roll.

 - Layer meat and 2 slices of cheese on each roll and return to the oven until cheese melts, cooking for about 3 minutes.

 - Turn off the saute function on the inner pot.
 Lade up the au jus into bowls, straining first if desired.
 Serve with the french dips.